Paulchoffatiidae

 The most productive fossil site for Paulchoffatiids has been Guimarota, Portugal.
 Remains from this locality are generally diagnosed on the basis of lower or upper jaws.
 In only one instance, that of Kuehneodon, has it been possible to match the two up.
 Some of the lower jaws probably represent the same animals as some of the upper, so the diversity of Paulchoffatiids is very possibly exaggerated.
 As the site is now a flooded, disused coalmine, further excavations are highly unlikely.
 However, other locations may yet provide more clarity.

 The Paulchoffatiids have been further arranged into two subfamilies and a couple of other genera.

-Rugosodon from the Middle Jurassic of China, known from a mostly complete skeleton, was formerly referred to the family, but was later considered an indeterminate member of the Paulchoffatiid-line.